substack/chatmesh/readme.md

 If you don't supply a username, a random cat name is used.

+For each chat, you must supply a different database location (defaults to /tmp/chat).

 To join a chat room:

     `chatmesh -u username -d /tmp/chatdb dat://abcdef0123456789...`